amorgun/blender_dow/docs/faq.md

 ## What is `Force Skinning`?
 The mesh is Force Skinned when it's fully attached to a single bone.
 It can use either Weight Painting or parenting to the bone.
 This provides a couple of advantages:
-1. Force Skinned meshes are extremely cheap for the DoW engine so you can get huge meshes to work in-game
+1. Force-Skinned meshes are extremely cheap for the DoW engine so you can get huge meshes to work in-game
 2. Your model can reuse Force Skinned meshes from other models using the `xref_source` attribute.
 3. It helps reduce the size of the exported file `Force Skinning` is detected automatically and you can see it on the addon tools panel: